jcchan23/SAIL/Repeat/GraphSol/README.md

 ## Running

-To reproduce all the results, run firstly:
+To reproduce all the results, please follow these steps:

+(1) Open the share google drive link [SAIL](https://drive.google.com/drive/folders/1sCi6KAMnIg4iaRD3yZxo58_fwBaqFSWT?usp=sharing), come to the `./GraphSol` folder and download all zip files(about 1GB), put them into the `./data/preprocess` and finally unpack all the zip files.

+(2) Run:

 `python dataset_esol.py`